Vortyne/pureRGB/FEATURES.md

 - In the original game, if you open the OPTIONS menu in rock tunnel while it's dark, the menu will also be dark.
 Now it's normal colors.
 - Pokemon Center nurses will now recognize you became the CHAMP and treat you a bit differently.
 You are famous!
 - Some trainers that say things that don't make sense after you defeat the gym leader in the gym they reside in had their text adjusted to reflect that you defeated the gym leader.
 (3 in Vermilion Gym, 1 in Celadon Gym, 1 in Fuchsia Gym)
 - Mr Psychic now requires you to defeat the FIGHTING DOJO before he gives you the PSYCHIC TM.
+- In-game trade trainers will now have unique OT names instead of just TRAINER for all of them.
+- The SAFARI ZONE warden will say different things to you if you've gotten HM03 instead of telling you to get it when you already have.

 ## Move changes
 - Disable disables the previously selected move of the opponent.
 If they haven't selected a move yet, it chooses a random move.
 It has 85% accuracy.
 It lasts 2-7 turns.